echarlie/rawdog-py3/README.md

 at the top of your crontab should be appropriate.
 (The http_proxy variable will work for many other programs too.)

+---

+There are many plugins which are available, to install a plugin make sure that you have `plugindirs plugin` in your config file, and copy the plugin into the .rawdog/plugins directory.

+Here is a table of plugin Names, Maintainer (taken from [offogs site](offog.org) so probably not active anymore) and Purpose:

+Name	Maintainer	Purpose
+archive	Adam Sampson	Write incoming articles in Atom format to a local archive (needs my atomwriter module) article-filter	Adam Sampson	Filter articles on a per-feed basis using regular expressions article-stats	Adam Sampson	Print counts of articles added, updated, expired and stored when rawdog exits author-no-link	Stephan Manske	Provide author with HTML removed for templates backwards	Adam Sampson	Example plugin: reverse the article sort order dated-output	Adam Sampson	Split output into dated files detwit	Adam Sampson	Remove prefixes from Twitter messages digest-auth	Adam Sampson	Add HTTP digest authentication support download-articles	Adam Sampson	Download copies of articles automatically enclosure	Virgil Bucoci	Display links to article enclosures feed-execute	Adam Sampson	Execute commands before or after fetching feeds feedgrep	Steve Atwell	Filter articles by regular expression feedgroup	Zephaniah E. Hull	Index articles by user-defined groups feedwise	Virgil Bucoci	Group articles by feed rather than by date imgstrip	Virgil Bucoci	Replace images with links inline_link	Brian Jaress	Provide data: links to long article descriptions links	TheCrypto	Add static links to rawdog's output ljkludge	Adam Sampson	Work around a bug in LiveJournal digest authentication paged-output	Adam Sampson	Split output into several smaller files (needs rawdog 2.5rc1 or later) printnew	Ted T	Send new articles by email rss	Jonathan Riddell	Export RSS, FOAF and OPML automatically for all feeds select-feeds	Adam Sampson	Select feeds to include in the output sidebarfeedwise	Gutemberg A. Vieira	Feed-grouped display with a sidebar since-last	Adam Sampson	When writing, only include articles that haven't previously been written slashdot	Virgil Bucoci	Display Slashdot's department lines in articles status-log	Adam Sampson	Keep and display a log of errors when fetching feeds tagcat	Decklin Foster	Organise feeds using user-defined tags truncate	Adam Sampson	Truncate and/or strip HTML markup from articles vellum-templates	Adam Sampson	Replace rawdog's templating system with the one from Vellum xml_archiver	BAM	Write rawdog's article database out as XML for external processing

 In the event that rawdog gets horribly confused (for instance, if your system clock has a huge jump and it thinks it won't need to fetch